Contents

 The Best VPN Services in Australia

-Now that you’re clear on what to look out for, it should now be simple to determine what is the right VPN to use in Australia for your situation and your budget.
-Here are some of the most popular VPN services currently available in the country.
+Now it’s just a matter of choosing the right VPN to use in Australia for your specific situation and your budget.
+Here are some of the most popular VPN services that work well within the country.

 1. ExpressVPN

-There’s a lot to like about ExpressVPN.
-It has over 2000 servers in 94 countries, including Australia.
-It also doesn’t keep any traffic logs, thanks to it being based in the British Virgin Islands, where there are no data retention laws.
-It’s also straightforward to use.
+There’s a lot to like about ExpressVPN, which is why it’s often one of our top picks.
+It has a large server network with over 3,000 servers in more than 105 countries, including Australia.
+It doesn’t keep any traffic logs, offers unlimited bandwidth, and is based in the British Virgin Islands, where there are no data retention laws.
+It is also very straightforward to use.

 The Express VPN app can be downloaded to macOS, Windows, iOS and Android devices, Linux, and even some routers.
-You’re able to access restricted content and stream services like Netflix in other countries.
+You’re able to access restricted content and stream services like international Netflix.

 2. NordVPN

-This service has a reputation for being one of the fastest VPN options on the internet.
-It features servers in 60 locations and multiple VPN server options for Australia.
-No logs of any kind are kept, so you can feel assured knowing that no one is able to view your web history.
-It can unblock any website and give you access to other streaming catalogs on services like Netflix.
+Nord VPN service is a premium VPN that features servers in many locations and multiple VPN server options for Australia.
+Zero logs of any kind are kept, so you can be assured that no one is able to view your web history or your personal data.
+It can unblock most streaming websites and give you access to other streaming catalogs on services like Netflix.

 Apps are available for PC, Mac, iOS, Android, and Linux, with each of them optimized to ensure you’re getting the fastest VPN option in Australia while also protecting all of your personal information.